Getting A Licence

 Note: Even if you have submitted an application for a trainee registration, you cannot act as a trainee until the application is approved.

-You can apply for a corporate insurance licence through the Insurance Council's online portal.
-To do so, you will need to login with a portal account.
+You can apply for an Agency or Firm licence through the Insurance Council's online portal.
+To begin, you will need to login using your portal account.

 If you already have a portal account, have previously held an insurance licence in BC or written the LLQP exam in BC, you can log into the online portal with your username and password.
-You can then select "Apply for a corporate licence" from the main menu.
+Proceed to the steps to apply for an Agency/Firm Licence outlined below.

-3. If your Agency or Firm has never held a licence, or is a new entity, please click on “Add New Agency/Firm” and follow the instructions.
+3. If your Agency or Firm has never held a licence, or is a new entity, select “Register New Agency/Firm” and follow the instructions

 6. Upon approval of the application, you will receive a confirmation email from the Insurance Council's Licensing Team.